Cyverb/projectellie/README.md

 1. Go to [Discord Developer Portal](https://discord.com/developers/applications)
 2. Click "New Application" and give it a name
 3. Go to "Bot" section and click "Add Bot"
+4. **IMPORTANT**: In the Bot section, scroll down to "Privileged Gateway Intents"
+5. **Enable only "Server Members Intent"** (or leave all disabled for minimal setup)
-4. Copy the bot token
+6. Copy the bot token
-5. Go to "OAuth2" > "URL Generator"
+7. Go to "OAuth2" > "URL Generator"
-6. Select "bot" scope and "Send Messages" permission
+8. Select "bot" scope and "Send Messages" permission
-7. Use the generated URL to invite bot to your server
+9. Use the generated URL to invite bot to your server

 ### 2. Local Development